COVID 19 Guidelines

 Wash your hands before leaving home.

-Restroom use: procedures will be posted in the restroom regarding cleaning/disinfecting after use.
-Social distance must be maintained in the restrooms as well.
+Restroom use: Social distance must be maintained in the restrooms as well.
 Bathroom use – limited to two people at a time in the bathroom.
-Boxes of gloves will be available outside the bathroom, to be used when using the restroom/touching handles.
 Hands are to be washed thoroughly (proper handwashing procedures posted in our restrooms already) and door is to be opened using a paper towel or glove to exit the bathroom.
-Gloves are to be discarded prior to handwashing.

 Social distancing must be maintained throughout the service as well as before and after.
 This includes the Torah service, for which procedures will be explained at the time of services.